pulse2percept/pulse2percept/doc/topics/units.rst

 current a gray level stands for, and choosing one is what an encoder is for.

 **Threshold multiples are not currents.** ``xTh`` ("times threshold") has its own dimension too.
-How much current ``2 * xTh`` is depends on the electrode and the subject, so a :py:class:`~pulse2percept.stimuli.BiphasicPulseTrain` accepts it only alongside a threshold -- its own ``threshold_amp``, or the implant's :py:attr:`~pulse2percept.implants.ProsthesisSystem.thresholds`:
+How much current ``2 * xTh`` represents depends on the reference threshold.
+A :py:class:`~pulse2percept.stimuli.BiphasicPulseTrain` can get that threshold from its ``threshold_amp`` or from :py:attr:`~pulse2percept.implants.ProsthesisSystem.thresholds`; otherwise it uses a nominal 100 uA reference:

 .. code-block:: python